Stay Connected with Our Newsletter - Subscribe Here!

 Musa's Team of Heroes

-Every two years, four exceptional doctors will graduate from Professor Musa Kayondo’s Fellowship in Urogynecology and Female Pelvic Floor Reconstructive Surgery — the first and only program of its kind in the region.
+Every two years, four or five exceptional doctors will graduate from Professor Musa Kayondo’s Fellowship in Urogynecology and Female Pelvic Floor Reconstructive Surgery at Mbarara University of Science and Technology — the first of its kind in East, Central, and Southern Africa.

 Dr. Brenda Ainomugisha